matter-in-motion/app/README.md

 ## App

 Genereic app class, the foundation of your application.
-It has only two functions:
+It has only three functions:

 1. Manage settings for different environments.
 2. Load extensions
+3. Events

 ### Installation